chmbrs/WeddingUpload/README.md

 ## Features

-- Upload photos directly to S3.
+- Preview and upload photos directly to S3.
 - Approve or not the photos uploaded by the guests.
 - Like pictures and sort them.
 - Latest Python 3.6 runtime environment and Django 2.